sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/01_Cloud_IAM_Start.md

 You should see a permission error.

-<aside>**Note**: As mentioned before, it can take up to 80 seconds for permissions to be revoked.
-If you haven't received a permission error, wait a 2 minutes and then try refreshing the console.</aside>
+**Note**: As mentioned before, it can take up to 80 seconds for permissions to be revoked.
+If you haven't received a permission error, wait a 2 minutes and then try refreshing the console.

 Click **Check my progress** to verify the objective.

-<ql-activity-tracking step="2">Remove project access</ql-activity-tracking>
+Remove project access

 ## Add Storage permissions